tadrigreta/L_clevelandensis_UVMB/README.md

 # L_clevelandensis_UVMB
-Genome assembly of L. clevelandensis
+The genome assembly of L. clevelandensis is stored in 7.fa.